A Brief History

 In case you do not know much about Aeroflot, it was once the state-run airline of the Soviet Union.
 One of the world’s oldest airlines, it dates back to 1923.
 During the 1970s, it was as big as all the major U.S. airlines combined.
 At its peak, it carried about a half million passengers per day.
 In 1992, Aeroflot claimed 10,000 aircraft and 600,000 employees, though it was split up into 15 regional airlines at that time.
 Today it is listed as having only 150 aircraft and 30,000+ employees.
 Also in 1992, the government of Russia sold 49% of the company to the employees, making it a semi-publicly-owned airline.
 Aeroflot has the distinction of being the airline with the longest continuously operating jet aircraft, such as the Tupolev Tu-104 that was introduced in 1956 and remained in service until 1981.

 Personally, even with the guarantee that the pilot will be a responsible adult, as a result of the legroom getting smaller (even though people are getting bigger and bigger), services and amenities diminishing, prices going up for carry-ons and extra bags, the threat of charging by the pound (I could not afford to fly then!) and the hassle of getting through customs and security, I would rather drive.
-What about you?
+Question for students (and subscribers): What about you?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!